 Free Things to Do in Houston

 For a little tranquility The Japanese Garden is a beautiful oasis within the park where kids can explore the manicured pathways and hidden bridges.
 Afterwards take a paddle-boat ride and feed the ducks.
 It’s open all week 9a.m. to 6p.m.
 Pinewood Cafe, also in Lake Plaza offers a view of the lake and delicious sandwiches.
-The Buddy Carruth Playground is always fun and in the summer there is a splash pad for the kids to cool off in.
-There are running and walking paths throughout the park as well as a golf course.
+The Buddy Carruth Playground is always fun and there are also running and walking paths throughout the park as well as a golf course.
 A reflecting pool within the park is a popular family gathering spot and you can always find a drum circle or saxophone player nearby to serenade you.
 Open 6a.m. to 11p.m. everyday.

 Food trucks regularly set up shop nearby so you can grab a bite to eat on the lawn.
-If you walk through a nearby wall of bamboo trees you will find yourself in front of The Rothko Chapel, a non-denominational chapel which is worth checking out (again for free) to see the massive Mark Rothko paintings featured inside.
-Outside the chapel is the large Broken Obelisk sculpture located within a reflecting pool and surrounded by more green space for playing.
+Nearby is the large Broken Obelisk sculpture located within a reflecting pool and surrounded by more green space for playing.
 The whole vibe of this place is laid back and the kids are free to run around, check out the artwork, eat and relax.
 In case you’re curious what’s broken with the Broken Obelisk, Houston Chronicle explained a bit more.

 Cullen Sculpture Garden.
-Located in the Museum District this little gem is free and showcases beautiful sculptures in a no fuss outdoor environment.
+Located in the Museum District, this little gem is free and showcases beautiful sculptures in a no-fuss outdoor environment.
 Little ones will gawk at the sculptures and have fun running over, under, around and through the various pieces.
-Afterwards grab a snack from the food trucks that are regularly parked in the adjacent lot and sit at the tables and chairs provided while you refuel.
+Afterwards, grab a snack from the food trucks that are regularly parked in the adjacent lot and sit at the tables and chairs provided while you refuel.
+Open 24/7.

 Discovery Green Opened in 2008 Discovery Green is a giant green space located right in the middle of downtown Houston.
 Surrounded by otherwise bland steel & concrete is a vibrant public park that features colorful works of public art & sculpture, a lake, a performance stage and a plethora f activities for kids such as Toddler Tuesdays, yoga classes, a beautiful playground, a splash pad and family movies on the green.
 On any given weekend you will find a festival that takes over the performance space.
 Open 6a.m. to 11p.m. everyday.
-There are usually food carts and vendors nearby if you get hungry and for a sit down meal there is the Lake House restaurant featuring a kid friendly menu.
+There are usually food carts and vendors nearby if you get hungry, and for a sit-down meal there is the Lake House restaurant featuring a kid-friendly menu.

 Kids Activities Houston, TX

 The Houston Zoo is also located within Hermann Park.
-It boasts more than 6000 animals as well as a carousel, petting zoo, playground, daily performances for the kids and the opportunity to feed the giraffes.
+It boasts more than 6,000 animals as well as a carousel, petting zoo, playground, daily performances for the kids, and the opportunity to feed the giraffes.
 It’s the second most-visited zoo in the US, so it’s a must when in Houston with little ones.
 Open 9a.m. to 7p.m. every day except Saturday, when it closes at 5p.m.

-Located between the Museum District, Rice University and the Houston Medical Center, Hermann Park boasts 400 acres of kid friendly activities.
+Located between the Museum District, Rice University and the Houston Medical Center, Hermann Park boasts 400 acres of kid-friendly activities.
 If your little one likes trains, start with the Hermann Park Railroad which runs from the train depot at Lake Plaza about every 20 minutes and takes you on a tour through the park.
 Hermann Park opens 6a.m. to 10p.m. every day.

 The outdoor space features a series of small pathways that meander through lush gardens and a “mini prairie” with large trees for shade and a beautiful little fountain.
-There is also a fat bunny rabbit and various birds that the kids can check out and at the edge of the park there is a playground.
+There is also a fat bunny rabbit and various birds that the kids can check out, and at the edge of the park there is a playground.
 The park is open every day from 5a.m. to 9.30p.m. while the discovery rooms open noon to 5.30p.m.
 Tuesday to Friday or 10a.m. to 5.30p.m. on weekends.

 Looking to get a feel for all of the family fun Houston has to offer?
 One of the best ways to experience many attractions in Houston, Texas — including Space Center Houston, the Downtown Aquarium, Houston Museum of Natural Science, Houston Zoo and Kemah Boardwalk — is to buy a CityPass.
-With this awesome ticket, you’re able to visit Houston’s top attractions for one price.
+With this awesome ticket, you’re able to save on visiting five of Houston’s top attractions for one price.

 The Houston Symphony.
 The Houston Symphony hosts a series of family concerts in the Fall and Spring that feature popular and classic music geared toward kids.
 Past offerings including music from Beauty and the Beast and Harry Potter.
 After the concert there are also fun activities.
 This will make the kids’ Houston visit a memorable one.

 Brazos Book Store.
-Although small, this locally-owned bookstore is one of our favorite places for finding books for the little ones.
+Although small, this locally-owned Houston bookstore is one of our favorite places for finding books for the little ones.
 It has a small children’s section with a place to sit and read with the kids as well as a carefully chosen selection of new and classic books and toys.
 Open 10a.m. to 8p.m. everyday but Sunday (noon until 6p.m.).